piximi/application_archived/README.md

 4. Ask the maintainers of the repo to merge the PR for you, usually they will be the reviewers of your PR.
 5. PRs merged to `develop` will trigger a deployment to the dev server.

 Maintainers can merge the `develop` to `production` to trigger a deployment/promotion to the prod server.
+External contributors will need to follow the CONTRIBUTING guide.

 ## Deployment